The central nilradical of nonnoetherian dimer algebras

 For brevity, we will identify $\hat{Z}$ with its isomorphic $\bar{\psi}$-image in $R$ (Theorem \ref{subalgebra}), and thus write $\hat{Z} \subseteq R$.

-The following example shows that it is possible for the reduced center $\hat{Z}$ to be properly contained in the homotopy center $R$.
-However, they determine the same nonnoetherian variety \cite{B6}, and we will show below that that their normalizations are equal (Theorem \ref{integral closure theorem}).
+The following example shows that it is possible for the reduced center $\hat{Z}$ to be properly contained in the ghor center $R$.
+However, they determine the same nonnoetherian variety \cite{B6}, and we will show below that their normalizations are equal (Theorem \ref{integral closure theorem}).

 \begin{Example} \rm{ Dimer algebras exist for which the containment $\hat{Z} \hookrightarrow R$ is proper.
 Indeed, consider the contraction given in Figure \ref{1}.
 This contraction is cyclic since the cycle algebra is preserved: